Wojtek242/route0/lessons/introduction-to-route-0.md

 ### ip route

 The `ip route` command is used to list all the routes installed on a particular node.
-The basic format of a route is `x.x.x.x/y via z.z.z.z` which says that to reach the IP network `x.x.x.x/y` you must go via the address `z.z.z.z` which should belong to an interface on a directly connected neighbour.
-Note that you won't see such routes in this network setup, because the network is too simple.
+The basic format of a route you will see at the moment is of the form `x.x.x.x/y dev if-name` which means that in order to reach `x.x.x.x/y` you must go via the network connected to the interface `if-name`.

 The host nodes have a default route installed which looks like `default via z.z.z.z` which means that the node should route all traffic it doesn't have a more specific route for via `z.z.z.z`.
+The IP address `z.z.z.z` should then resolve to an interface via a routing entry like the one in the previous paragraph.
+If it doesn't, the packet will fail to be forwarded.

-In the network we have running you will also see routes of the form `x.x.x.x/y dev if-name` which means that in order to reach `x.x.x.x/y` you must go via the network connected to the interface `if-name`.
+Another basic format of a route is `x.x.x.x/y via z.z.z.z` which says that to reach the IP network `x.x.x.x/y` you must go via the address `z.z.z.z`.
+This works similarly to the default route, but is more specific.
+Note that you won't see such routes in this network setup, because the network is too simple.

 ### ping

-The command `ping` sends a special IP packet to the specified destination to verify connectivity with that end-host.
-Connectivity is verified if a response is received.
+The `ping` command sends a special IP packet to the specified destination to verify connectivity with that end-host.
+Connectivity is verified if a response to the ping request is received.
 Try sending a ping from `h1_1` to an IP address on `h1_2` by running

 ```
 h1_1 ping 10.2.0.1
 ```

 The address `10.2.0.1` is the IPv4 address assigned to the interface `h1_2-eth1` on `h1_2`.
-The command will keep pinging the specified destination every second.
+You can check this using the `ip addr` command on `h1_2`.
+The `ping` command will keep pinging the specified destination every second.
 To stop press `Ctrl+C`.
 Now try pinging the other way.
 The intermediate node `R1` knows how to forward the traffic between the two hosts, because it is directly connected to both of them.